US condemns attack by West Bank settlers on Palestinian villagers

 Video distributed by Israeli human rights group B'Tselem -- which used the word pogrom to describe the events -- showed masked men rampaging through the small farming community attacking cars and buildings.

-It also showed Israeli soldiers apparently failing to intervene, and in one case, throwing things at a person filming the incident.
+It also showed Israeli soldiers apparently failing to intervene and in one case throwing things at a person filming the incident.

+Asked to comment on Tuesday's events, the Israeli army told CNN the commander responsible for the West Bank, Major General Yehuda Fox, had visited the village the following day, quoting Fox saying the army is "committed to the security of all the residents in the area."

+The army also released a video showing soldiers in a verbal altercation with a settler.

 Lapid condemned the settlers' actions, calling it terror.